Here's a brief overview of my design process. It's by no means exhaustive and it's flexible, like I used to be.

-When we've turned our prototype into a functioning product, we need to establish if it solves the problem we defined.
+When we've fine tuned our prototype it's time to turn it into a functioning product.
+We need to make sure it solves the problem we defined outside of laboratory conditions.

-If out initial evaluation seems to solve the problem we've defined, then we get approval for our solution by analysing data.
+If our testing solves the problem we've defined, then we get approval for our solution by analysing data.

-In software, this would generally take the form of an A/B test to a small percentage of traffic.
-Gathering data like this is only effective when substantial traffic use a product.
+In software, this would generally take the form of an A/B test to a controlled share of traffic.

-When you've solved the problem that was defined, and backed that up with data and/or positive feedback from usability testing.
+When you've solved the problem, and backed that up with data and/or positive feedback from usability testing.
 You've done your job.

-Your team should fully ship your solution and celebrate this milestone!
+Your team should ship your solution and celebrate! 🎉